Swirrl/ook/deploy/README.md

 The [deploy_build.sh](./deploy_build.sh) script uses omni to install a given build (package version).

+## 3. Running the ETL pipeline

+The ETL pipeline runs as a systemd clojure process called `etl`.

+You can use the [start_etl.sh](./start_etl.sh) script to trigger this remotely with an ansible playbook.

+This process can take several hours.
+If you want to check on it then `ssh` into the box and run `journalctl -f -u etl`.

-## 3. Backing-up and restoring the elasticsearch indices
+## 4. Backing-up and restoring the elasticsearch indices

 The [ensure_bucket.sh](./ensure_bucket.sh) script will ensure that a GCS bucket called `ook-es-repository` is in place.